krish-910/GSoC_IA/Task-3/README.md

 ## Introduction

 Welcome to the Clustergrammer-Web Integration README.
-This comprehensive guide outlines the process of using Clustergrammer-Web locally and integrating it with your data extracted from the Nuclear Regulatory Commission (NRC) documents.
-Clustergrammer-Web is a robust platform renowned for its data visualization capabilities, making it an invaluable tool for enhancing the accessibility and usability of intricate datasets.
+This comprehensive guide outlines the process of using Clustergrammer-Web locally, integrating it with your data extracted from the Nuclear Regulatory Commission (NRC) documents, and also provides details on how to use Clustergrammer via an iframe or its API.

 ## Why Clustergrammer-Web?